 Vegetables, particularly leafy greens, are great sources of minerals and micronutrients.
 They are also loaded with vitamins A, B, C, and K. It is really hard to compete with the nutrient profile of greens.

-The chart below gives you an idea about how fruits and vegetables compare nutritionally.
+The chart below gives you an idea of how fruits and vegetables compare nutritionally.

 Nutrients per 100g, as per %DV